-My blog followers will know that since 2014, I have been teaching Indian Vegetarian and vegan Cookery to adults in local colleges as well as one to one classes with clients in their homes.
+My blog followers will know that since 2014, I have been teaching Indian Vegetarian and vegan Cookery to adults in local colleges as well as one to one classes with clients in their homes and team building events.

 Before I started teaching, I have forgotten the number of times I had been told that I should think of teaching Indian Vegetarian cooking to budding chefs.
 This got me thinking and I started doing some research on how best to start teaching.
 And whilst it’s true you don’t actually need any qualifications to start giving private cookery lessons, you do need need experience and confidence to do this.
 You would have to share all your expert knowledge to your learners and be ready to share some of the family secret recipes too.
 You also need to make sure that you have all the essential Insurance and Hygiene Safety certificates to be able to teach.